Image

 Our commitment to sustainability is driven by our senior leadership, staff and students in their day to day work and operations.
 Through the work of our Sustainability Committee, we are able to develop and monitor the success of our college Sustainability Strategy, which is reviewed annually.
 You can read our latest College Sustainability Strategy online on our Policies and Reports page.

-We are incredibly proud that in 2023, the College was recognised with a Green Impact Gold Award for the second year running by the University's Environmental Sustainability team – one of just eight colleges to feature in this year’s list of gold (or beyond) award-holders.
+We are incredibly proud that in 20243, the College was recognised with a Green Impact Beyond Gold Award - the highest level of award given out by the University's Environmental Sustainability team – one of just two colleges to feature in this year’s list of Beyond Gold award-holders.
 You can read more here.

 Our key areas of sustainable activity include the following: